robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Created a start job that is the old run job.
+The run job now shows what it is running and reflects it's state.
+It will also wait until Execution has finished so behaviour will be the same running a local job or a server job.
+Depends job is now deprecated.
+- Re-wrote the multi value table widget used to design mapped and indexed properties and the Variables designer.
+It now has up down buttons for re-ordering (alt-up/alt-down) and is much less buggy.
 - Property expansion now supports nested properties of the form ${${}}.
 - A file chooser has been added to Input Handlers.
 - Ctrl enter and escape shortcut keys now work in the SwingInputHandler